Fine-grained Visual-Text Prompt-Driven Self-Training for Open-Vocabulary Object Detection: Method

 \subsection{Pseudo Label Generation}

 Based on the more precise dense score map generated by the fine-tuned VLM with learnable text and visual prompts, we can obtain the non-base classes' pseudo labels by additionally leveraging the location ability of a pre-trained region proposal network~(RPN) $\Phi_{r}$~(shown in Fig. \ref{fig:framework}(b)).
-Note that $\Phi_{r}$ is only trained on base classes, and the experiments in~\cite{gu2021open} already demonstrate that training only on the base categories can achieve comparable recall to average recall of the novel categories.
+Note that $\Phi_{r}$ is only trained on base classes, and the experiments in~\cite{gu2021open} already demonstrate that training only on the base categories can achieve comparable recall to average recall of the overall categories.
 Previous pseudo labeling generation strategy~\cite{gao2021towards} used the objects of interest in the caption, which not only harms the transfer ability to the detection datasets without the caption but also is limited to the uncompleted description of caption data.
 For example, such a strategy cannot generate the pseudo labels of classes that are not included in the caption.

-To address these issues, We directly use non-base classes' names as the input of fine-tuned text encoder $\Phi_t'$.
+To address these issues, We directly use non-base classes' names as the input of fine-tuned text encoder $\Phi_t$.
 Besides, to better distinguish the background classes, instead of directly using the word "background", we treat all the base classes as background since we already have the ground-truth annotation of these classes.
-Then we obtain the pseudo dense score map of non-base classes $S_{\overline{B}}'\in \mathbb{R}^{HW \times |C_{\overline{B}}|}$ from the fine-tuned VLM with the procedure same to Eq.~(\ref{eq:ft seg map}).
-For each image $x_i$, we firstly compute the connected regions $r_j\in \mathbb{R}^{HW}$ for $j$-$th$ non-base category on $S_{\overline{B}}'$ by setting a similarity threshold $\delta$, then we adopt the intersection of union~(IoU) of $k$-$th$ proposal $p_i^k$ from RPN and $r_j$ as confidence score:
+Then we obtain the pseudo dense score map of non-base classes $\hat{S}_{\overline{B}}\in \mathbb{R}^{HW \times |C_{\overline{B}}|}$ from the fine-tuned VLM with the procedure same to Eq.~(\ref{eq:ft seg map}).
+For each image $x_i$, we firstly compute the connected regions $r_j\in \mathbb{R}^{HW}$ for $j$-$th$ non-base category on $\hat{S}_{\overline{B}}$ by setting a similarity threshold $\delta$, then we adopt the intersection of union~(IoU) of $k$-$th$ proposal $p_i^k$ from RPN and $r_j$ as confidence score:

 where $p_i = \Phi_r(x_i)$ and the $score_{i, j, k}$ denotes the confidence score that the proposal $p_k$ belongs to the $j$-${th}$ non-base category for image $x_i$.
 Finally, a hard score threshold $\gamma$ is adopted on the confidence score to filter out pseudo boxes with less confidence.
-Detailed pseudo labeling strategy comparison with~\cite{gao2021towards} refer to Appendix D.